 | Pro Account | - |

 At Exness, you can trade by leveraging the correlation between crude oil and currency pairs.
-Because crude oil plays a vital role in the energy market, fluctuations in crude oil prices affect many currencies.
-By understanding how changes in crude oil prices impact currency pairs, you can develop more effective trading strategies.
+Because crude oil plays a key role in the energy market, fluctuations in crude oil prices affect many currencies.
+By understanding how fluctuations in crude oil prices impact currency pairs, you can develop more effective trading strategies.

 For example, when WTI crude oil prices rise, Canada’s revenue from crude oil exports increases, which has a positive effect on the economy.
 As a result, if the value of the Canadian dollar rises, the USD/CAD exchange rate tends to fall.
 On the other hand, if WTI crude oil prices fall, the value of the Canadian dollar tends to decline, and the USD/CAD exchange rate tends to rise, so caution is advised.

-When trading crude oil with Exness, please note the following:
+When trading crude oil on Exness, please keep the following points in mind.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Exness offers a "Triple Swap" feature every Wednesday, where swap points for three days—including Saturday and Sunday—are added in a single batch.
-However, this Triple Swap does not apply to energy products, including Exness’s UKOIL (Brent Crude) and USOIL (WTI Crude).If you hold a position overnight, a rollover fee (swap points) will be charged for each day, so please exercise caution when managing your positions.
+Exness offers a “Triple Swap” promotion every Wednesday, where swap points for three days—including Saturday and Sunday—are credited in a single batch.
+However, this Triple Swap promotion does not apply to energy products, including Exness’s UKOIL (Brent Crude) and USOIL (WTI Crude).If you hold a position overnight, a rollover fee (swap points) will be charged for each day, so please exercise caution when managing your positions.

 Can I trade crude oil on Exness without paying any commissions?

 Yes, with Exness, you can trade crude oil without any transaction fees on Standard and Pro accounts.
-Please note that Low Spread and Zero accounts incur additional transaction fees.
-If you want to keep trading costs low, you should compare the effective costs, which include both the spread and the transaction fees.
+Please note that on Low Spread and Zero accounts, separate transaction fees apply.
+If you want to keep your trading costs down, you should compare the effective costs—which include both the spread and the transaction fees.

 29.11.2024